-Modern referral programs, or a refer-a-friend-program, uses software to track referrals made by happy customers through either a referral code, a rewards card, or a referral link.
+Modern referral programs, or refer-a-friend programs, use software to track referrals made by happy customers through either a referral code, a rewards card, or a referral link.
 Depending on the referral campaign, customers will usually receive some kind of referral bonus or benefit when they refer a friend.
 Referral marketing software automates the payout of these referral rewards.

 This referral process creates a natural word-of-mouth marketing experience for your brand, which ultimately increases both your customer retention rate and your revenue.

-To find out more, check out our detailed How ReferralCandy Works page.
+To find out more, check out how ReferralCandy works.

 How do I create a referral program?